Civil - Ph.D. in Civil Engineering

 Ph.D. in Civil Engineering

-The Civil Engineering Department offers a Ph.D. degree in Civil Engineering on both the Lincoln and Omaha campuses, administered through UNL.
+The Civil Engineering Department offers a Ph.D. degree in Civil Engineering on both City Campus in Lincoln and Scott Campus in Omaha.
 The typical path toward a doctoral degree is as follows:

 - You will be assigned an academic advisor based on your interests.
 Your advisor will be a member of the Department Graduate faculty and will serve as the chairperson of your doctoral supervisory committee.
 We will work with you to identify an academic advisor whose research matches your interests.